 The deplorable attack on Rushdie is reminiscent of the fatal stabbing of Igarashi, the first translator to bring out his most famous book into Japanese.

-Author Salman Rushdie talks about the start of his writing career, during the Mississippi Book Festival on August 18, 2018.
-Rushdie, whose writing led to death threats from Iran in the 1980s, was attacked Friday while giving a lecture in western New York.
+FILE — Author Salman Rushdie talks about the start of his writing career, during the Mississippi Book Festival, in Jackson, Miss., on Aug.
+18, 2018.
+Rushdie, the author whose writing led to death threats from Iran in the 1980s, was attacked Friday while giving a lecture in western New York.
 (AP Photo/Rogelio V. Solis, File)

 Acclaimed Indian-born British-American novelist and author Salman Rushdie was attacked on August 13 in western New York state during a packed public event at an amphitheatre.